Omicron Delta Kappa: Membership

-Juniors, seniors, and graduate students are recruited or tapped for membership based on five areas of campus life.
+Sophomores, juniors, seniors, and graduate students are recruited or tapped for membership based on five areas of campus life.
 Firstly, they must be in the top 35 percent of their class.
-Potential members are also evaluated based on athletics; campus and community service; university communication such as journalism and speech; and the creative and performing arts.
+Potential members are also evaluated on their leadership in academics and research; athletics; campus and community service; and university communication, such as journalism and speech; as well as the creative and performing arts.
 The society also selects faculty and alumni members based on character, achievement in college and community life, and consecration to democratic ideals.
 Chapters may also select honorary members.

 Once a circle votes on who will be tapped for membership, it keeps that secret from all but those few chosen for initiation.
 Once tapped, each candidate must maintain the secret until the circle reveals it to the campus and community in a public ceremony, only after the circle has initiated the new members into the bonds of the society through its private ritual.
 At some institutions, such as the University of Missouri, with several such elite societies that tap new members, the public revelations are all held in conjunction, with an annual ceremonial Tap Day celebration on campus.